RutledgePaulV/illuminepixels/resources/about/about.md

 I choose to lead primarily by doing, teaching, and inspiring.
 I have little interest in tasking and tab keeping.

-- Led transition from monolithic to SOA architecture
+- Led transition from monolithic to microservice architecture
 - Led transition from customer specific development to configurable multi-tenant SaaS
 - I identified Clojure as an important technology and led a successful adoption in 2016
 - I identified Kubernetes as an important technology and led a successful adoption in 2015